 Why Study at Iowa?

 The Department of Physics and Astronomy offers challenging courses on a variety of subjects.
-Advanced classes usually will have 15-20 students, allowing you to receive a high level of individual attention.
 You'll begin with courses that teach problem-solving skills, logical thinking, and technical skills.
-As you progress, you'll have opportunities to do research.
-You also might decide to participate in one of the many internships available at national laboratories and other facilities.
+Advanced classes usually have 15-20 students, allowing a high level of individual attention.
+As you progress, you'll have opportunities to do research or participate in one of the many internships available at national laboratories and other facilities.

 Students majoring in physics may earn a Bachelor of Arts (BA) degree or a Bachelor of Science (BS) degree.